What is Sesame Oil?

 Some of the leading importers of Sesame seeds are China ($413M), Japan ($152M), Turkey ($134M), South Korea ($111M) and Iran ($62.9M).

 Sudan produces the 25% of the sesame seeds’ global export, since this good embodies the 45% of the entire Country’s exportation.

-Sesame seeds produced in Nigeria has a very good quality and is abundant in quantity, especially during the peak period (June – November).
+Sesame oil and seeds produced in Nigeria has a very good quality and is abundant in quantity, especially during the peak period (June – November).
 This availability of the raw produce helps international buyers get it at a competitive price.